mcbookshelf/bookshelf/docs/modules/hitbox.md

 **`#bs.hitbox:can_pass_through`**

-Determine if the block has a collision box.
+Blocks without a collision box.

 ::::
 :::: {tab-item} Has Shape Offset

 **`#bs.hitbox:has_shape_offset`**

-Determine if the block has a physical random offset.
+Blocks with a physical random offset.

 ::::
 :::: {tab-item} Has Visual Offset

 **`#bs.hitbox:has_visual_offset`**

-Determine if the block has a purely visual random offset.
+Blocks with a purely visual random offset.

 ::::
 ::::{tab-item} Intangible

 **`#bs.hitbox:intangible`**

-Indicate whether the block is intangible, meaning it is typically invisible and lacks interaction collision.
+Blocks that cannot be physically interacted with, such as air variants, light blocks, and structure void.

 ::::
 ::::{tab-item} Is Full Cube

 **`#bs.hitbox:is_full_cube`**

-Check if the block is a full cube of 16×16×16.
+Blocks that are full 16×16×16 cubes.

 ::::
 :::::